-Rate collection, reduced income to Council and ability to fund capital spend. • Over-use of reserves, with services reliant on reserves to meet budget future deficits, leaving Council exposed to financial risk and failure to deliver MTFP.
-Inability to generate additional income.
 The review provided substantial assurance that the strategic financial planning and management arrangements to ensure financial sustainability / resilience are robust.
-The following areas were considered as part of this review: Alignment of the financial strategy to strategic objectives, Demonstration of how risks identified have informed the financial strategy, Effectiveness of financial resilience assessment (e.g., adequate assumptions & financial estimates, testing of sensitivity of financial sustainability and scenarios for the key cost drivers, service demands and resources), Preparation of the MTFP, regular review and inclusion of adequate contingencies to address risks.
-Effectiveness of reserves policy, Scheme of delegation of responsibilities and accountabilities to those responsible for delivery of services (including income generating activities) and achievement of savings plans, • Financial governance effectiveness within the leadership team and relevant members, in particular rigorous examination of objectives, underlying assumptions and implementation plans with constructive challenge being provided throughout.
-G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability Cabinet reports Fol publication scheme Annual Governance Statement 2019-20 progress reports to Audit Committee Internal Audit progress reports Totally Local Company reports to Contributor Committee Stockport Homes reports to Member Committee Development of Performance Dashboards The Council publishes a wide range of information on its website, with the aim of increasing transparency and accountability.
+The following areas were considered as part of this review:

+- 1. Alignment of the financial strategy to strategic objectives, - 2.
+Demonstration of how risks identified have informed the financial strategy, - Effectiveness of financial resilience assessment (e.g., adequate assumptions & financial estimates, testing of sensitivity of financial sustainability and scenarios for the key cost drivers, service demands and resources), - 4.
+Preparation of the MTFP, regular review and inclusion of adequate contingencies to address risks, - Effectiveness of reserves policy, - Scheme of delegation of responsibilities and accountabilities to those responsible for delivery of services (including income generating activities) and achievement of savings plans, - Financial governance effectiveness within the leadership team and relevant members, in particular rigorous examination of objectives, underlying assumptions and implementation plans with constructive challenge being provided throughout.

+G.

+Implementing good practices in transparency, reporting, and audit to deliver effective accountability

+Webcasts

+Cabinet reports

+Fol publication scheme

+Annual Governance Statement progress reports to Audit Committee

+Internal Audit progress reports

+Stockport Homes reports to Member Committee

+Development of Performance Dashboards

+The Council publishes a wide range of information on its website, with the aim of increasing transparency and accountability.
 Much of this is published in an 'open data' format to enable reuse by interested parties, and the Council is committed to meeting the standards set out in the Transparency Code of Practice.

 The Council has a clear process for dealing with Freedom of Information (FOI) requests from the public.
 These are logged onto a central system and the Council's Information Governance team coordinate and track progress on all requests to ensure responses are properly co-ordinated and to the right quality, standard and timescales.
 The Council is also committed to being as transparent as possible and has developed its website further to provide more information to the public.

 The Council has responded effectively and promptly to implement agreed actions resulting from the work of Internal Audit, external audit and other external inspectorates.

-Progress made against the issues identified in the 2021/22 Annual Governance Statement action plan was reported to the Audit Committee in November 2022 and March 2023.
-All 2022-23 issues are strategic and complex, reflecting the continued pace of change and significant financial challenges and continue to remain key governance issues for the Council.
+Progress made against the issues identified in the 2022/23 Annual Governance Statement action plan was reported to the Audit Committee in November 2023 and March 2024.
+All 2023-24 issues are strategic and complex, reflecting the continued pace of change and significant financial challenges and continue to remain key governance issues for the Council.
+The Council published its Annual Report and the development of a Performance Dashboard for the Corporate Leadership Team, which has resulted in a number of 'performance spotlights' helping to understand a number of key resulted in a number of 'performance spotlights' helping to understand a number of key performance issues such as employment & skills, educational attainment and the local housing -- -- ---

-The Council published its Annual Report and Statement of Accounts on its website.
+Statement of Accounts on its website.